ExactTarget/fuelux/README.md

 ### Important notes
 Please don't edit files in the `dist` directory as they are generated via grunt.
 You'll find source code in the `src` directory!

-All CSS files are regenerated on every grunt build.
-Please modify styles by editing the LESS source and rerunning `grunt`.

 While grunt can run the included unit tests via PhantomJS, this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.